-President Reagan first declared April ?National Child Abuse Prevention Month? in 1983.
+April 2023 is the 40th anniversary of National Child Abuse Prevention Month.
+President Reagan first declared April National Child Abuse Prevention Month in 1983.
 What began as National Child Abuse Prevention Week in June just a year earlier, developed into an entire month dedicated to bringing attention to and advocating for a solution to child abuse in the US.
 But, that’s not where the movement for child abuse awareness and prevention began.

 In 1974, President Nixon signed the Child Abuse Prevention and Treatment Act (CAPTA).
 The signing of this act formally acknowledged the issue of child abuse and neglect on a national level and called for citizens of the US to open their eyes to occurrences of abuse that might be right in front of them.
 As a result, the National Center on Child Abuse and Neglect (currently recognized as the Office on Child Abuse and Neglect) was formed to act as the federal center for the CAPTA cause, and states were granted federal assistance to help identify instances of child abuse and provide opportunities and programs for treatment and change.
-This was only the beginning of many conferences and subsequent acts that led to the raised awareness and care that we give to this cause presently.
+This was only the beginning of many conferences and subsequent acts that led to National Child Abuse Prevention Month and the raised awareness and care we presently give to this cause.